- Release cash from your home

 Interest-Only Retirement Mortgages

 These are similar to interest-only lifetime mortgages but typically have a fixed term, often until a certain age.
-Homeowners make monthly payments to cover the interest, ensuring that the debt doesn’t increase.
+Homeowners make monthly payments to cover the interest, ensuring the debt doesn’t increase.
 However, the principal loan amount is repaid at the end of the term or when the homeowner sells the property or moves into care.

 Advantages: